lesaux/puppet-kibana4/README.md

 #### `version`

 Version of Kibana4 that gets installed.
-Defaults to the latest 4.1.1 version available at the time of module release.
+Defaults to the latest version available in the `package_repo_version` you select

-#### `package_name`

-The name of the Kibana4 package that gets installed.
-Defaults to 'kibana'.

 #### `install_method`

-Set to 'archive' to download Kibana from the Elasticsearch download site (see also `archive_download_url` below).
-Set to 'package' to use the default package manager for installation.
-Defaults to 'package'.

-#### `archive_provider`

-Select which `archive` type should be used to download Kibana from the Elasticsearch download site.
-There exist at least two modules that provide an `archive` type: 'camptocamp/archive' and 'nanliu/archive' (or 'puppet/archive' since the module is now in the care of puppet-community).
-Defaults to 'camptocamp'.
-If you set this to 'nanliu' (or 'puppet') make sure you have that module installed since both cannot be recorded as a dependency in metadata.json at the same time.

-#### `archive_download_url`

-Alternative URL from which to download Kibana if `install_method` is 'archive'.
-Defaults to `undef`, because by default the URL is constructed from the usual Elasticsearch download site URL, the `package_name` and `version`.

-#### `archive_proxy_server`

-Specify a proxy server if you need to use one.
-Defaults to `undef`.

-#### `package_use_official_repo`

-Use official apt or yum repository.
-Only used if install_method is set to 'package'.
+This parameter is deprecated.
+Only package installation from official `elastic.co` repositories is supported.

 #### `package_repo_version`

 Apt or yum repository version.
-Only used if 'package_use_official_repo' is set to 'true'.
-Defaults to '4.1'.
+Defaults to '4.5'.

 #### `package_repo_proxy`

 Whether or not to use a proxy for downloading the kibana4 package.
 Default is 'undef, so no proxy will be used.
+This is only support with yum repositories.

 #### `service_ensure`